Green Island Reef Cruise

 Or alternatively, you may like to consult your own Doctor for a Dive Medical using the Australian Standard Forms ‘AS.4005.1

 Flying after Scuba Diving

 For a single no decompression scuba dive, you should not fly or go to altitude for at least 18 hours after a scuba dive.
-For multiple dives you should not fly for 24 hours after your last dive.
+For multiple dives, you should not fly for 24 hours after your last dive.
 If Skydiving or Hot Air Ballooning you must wait 24 hours after your dive.
-We recommend waiting a minimum 24 hours whenever possible
+We recommend waiting a minimum of 24 hours whenever possible

 If an Island Cruise is not what you are looking for try our Outer Great Barrier Reef tour with Reef Experience.